Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \paragraph{Logistic regression}

-Using 1000 zeta coefficients, the logistic regression model achieves an accuracy of 93.25\% (Table~\ref{tab:galois_10}).
+Using 1000 zeta coefficients (resp. with standard normalization), the logistic regression model achieves an accuracy of 93.81\% (reps.
+94.70\%) (Table~\ref{tab:galois_10}).
 Table~\ref{tab:decic_lr_weights} lists the indices with the largest and smallest weights, along with their corresponding values.
-One can observe that the top four indices with the largest weights correspond to integers that are products of squares or fifth powers only: \( 49 = 7^2 \), \( 32 = 2^5 \), \( 25 = 5^2 \), and \( 288 = 2^5 \cdot 3^2 \).
+One can observe that all the top ten indices with largest weights correspond to square indices.
 This reflects the importance of square- and quintic-indexed coefficients in the classification.

-We also compared the distribution of the absolute values of model weights for indices divisible by squares or fifth powers with the overall distribution, and found that the former is higher on average (Figure~\ref{fig:galois_10_lr_weights}).
-The average of all weights is 0.07, while the average of the weights for indices with square or quintic factors is 0.21.
+We also compared the distribution of the absolute values of model weights for indices divisible by squares or fifth powers with the overall distribution, and found that the former is higher on average (Figure~\ref{fig:galois_6_10_lr_weights} (c) and (d)).
+The average of all weights is 0.22, while the average of the weights for indices with square or quintic factors is 0.99.
 This indicates that the logistic regression model is able to learn the importance of such coefficients for prediction, in agreement with the decision tree model.